 The previous section motivated the use of MLS shape functions as a flexible subspace for high quality deformation.
-However, the above comparisons-while using a space deformation function-still employed the stretching and bending energies (6)-(8) based on a surface mesh.
-In this section, we generalize the MLS deformation to true volumetric space deformations, which can then robustly process defect-laden, highly complex, and multi-component input meshes.
+However, the above comparisons-while using a space deformation function $\mathbf{d} \colon \mathbb{R}^3 \to \mathbb{R}^3$ -still employed the stretching and bending energies based on a surface mesh (6)-(8).
+In this section we generalize the MLS deformation to true volumetric space deformations, which can then robustly process defect-laden, highly complex, and multi-component input meshes.
 To this end, we have to (i) place MLS kernels not only on the surface, but also in the embedding space $\Omega$ , and (ii) replace the vertex-based quadrature for integrating gradients and Laplacians over the surface S by a numerical cubature for integration over the embedding space $\Omega$ .

 The volumetric sampling is a simple extension of the surface sampling shown in Figure 2.
-We first perform a dense sampling of the volume elements and then choose a subset by means for farthest point sampling.
+We first perform a dense sampling of the volume elements and then choose a subset by means for farthest point selection.
 We add this subset to the initial farthest point sampling of the surface S and then perform a combined Lloyd clustering of both the surface and volume samples, where we give a higher weight or density to the surface, leading to a slightly higher sampling density of the surface compared to the volume.
-As before, we denote the resulting MLS samples by $c_j$ , j = 1, ..., k.
+As before, we denote the resulting MLS samples by $\mathbf{c}j$ , $j = 1, \ldots, k$ .